Everybody, Sing! season 3

-The third and final season of the musical game show Everybody, Sing! aired on the Kapamilya Channel with simulcasts on A2Z, TV5, and Kapamilya Online Live from June 3, 2023 to February 11, 2024, replacing the fifth season of The Voice Kids and was replaced by the third season of The Voice Teens.
+The third season of the musical game show Everybody, Sing! aired on the Kapamilya Channel with simulcasts on A2Z, TV5, and Kapamilya Online Live from June 3, 2023 to February 11, 2024, replacing the fifth season of The Voice Kids and was replaced by the third season of The Voice Teens.

 Overview

 On May 14, 2023, a five-second video was posted on the show's social media accounts, teasing the upcoming season.
 The teaser showcased the show's set, and also revealed the stage and the microphones.
 Additionally, the video displayed the date "05.15.23" at the center, hinting that there will be an announcement about the show on May 15.
 After May 15, the show began posting teasers for the new season, with Vice claiming that this season will be "bigger than ever" a week before the show's premiere.
 The season then premiered on June 3 and 4, 2023.